Hubs-Foundation/hubs-compose/README.md

 ### Orchestration

-First, ensure the Mutagen daemon is running with `mutagen daemon start`.

 * Start containers with `bin/up`
+  - `bin/up` starts the Mutagen daemon automatically.
+The Mutagen daemon will stay running until you stop it manually with `mutagen daemon stop`.
 * Stop containers `bin/down`
 * Observe running containers with `bin/observe`[^2]
 * Restore all services to a fresh state with `bin/reset`